Alexandra Burke (25.8.1988)

 After finishing her GCSEs, Alexandra Burke left Islington's Elizabeth Garrett Anderson School in order to focus on her schooling.

-In 2005, Burke auditioned for The X factor for the first time.
+Music Career: In 2005, Burke auditioned for The X factor for the first time.
 She made it through to the final seven in Louis Walsh's 16-24 category but Louis did not choose her for his final four.
 That year's series was won by Shayne Ward.